haikulearning/blackbaud-client/README.md

-# Clever::Ruby
+# Blackbaud Client

-Ruby bindings to the Blackbaud API.
+Ruby client for the Blackbaud API.

 ## Usage